Top

 Conditionally accepted students are required to complete the following:

-• When directed by notification from the Office of Enrollment Services, students must submit a background check
+• When directed by notification from the Office of One Stop Student Services, students must submit a background check

 Final acceptance is based upon the completion of the above criteria.